Crompulence/CPL_APP_OPENFOAM/README.md

 **must be defined** in order for a) the compilation to work and b) the library to be found by the ld linker.
-They are conveniently defined in the config file SOURCEME, which can be used as follows:
+They are conveniently defined in the config file SOURCEME.sh, located in cpl-library, which can be used as follows:

     $  source SOURCEME.sh